parrt/msds501/projects/docsim.md

-# Word and document similarity
+# Word similarity and relationships

 ## Goal